isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 If you need help with your user ID or password, please approach the IT team at SRC.

 * Bring your Student Pass on 9 Mar.
-* Report at 1.50 pm to level one classroom on 9 Mar.
+* Report at 8.45 am to level one classroom on 22 Feb 2023.
 * Familiarise yourself with the Onboarding slides here:

 [2022 PDLP Briefing to S1 Students.pdf](/files/Annex%20A-%20List_of_Overseas_Trips_for_2020%20v2.pdf)